Software Development Team Structure

 • It must be the software tester

 Now you’re acquainted with all the software development team roles you may need in the initial stages of product development.
-Later, you may need other specialists to join your team, but for now, let’s check out the optimal software development team size.
+Later, you may need other specialists to join your team, but for now, let’s check out the optimal software development team size to start developing your app MVP.

 Software development team size

 How big should your development team be?
 It’s impossible to answer this question without a deep understanding of your idea, business requirements, and expected time to market.
-Be wary of claims like “We’ll build your app in a week” or “Two developers will do all the work for you.”
-No one can estimate the scope of work, development team size, budget, and development duration without detailed information.
+If you ever had experience with choosing software development outsourcing company, you probably could hear claims like “We’ll build your app in a month” or “Two developers will do all the work for you.”
+However, no one can estimate the scope of work, development team size, budget, and development duration without detailed information.

 These are the main factors that may impact the size of your team: